Manaslu Tsum Valley Vs. Annapurna Circuit

 Difficulty

-More challenging, requires experience
+More challenging, it requires experience

 Quite difficult